arjunkhode/JavaScript-interview-preparation/README.md

 # JavaScript-interview-preparation

-My preparation for getting a full time job as a front end developer
+My preparation for getting a full time job as a front end developer.
 ___________________

 * NaN appears when a non-number cannot be coerced to a number.